CGMossa/r-svn/CONSIDER.md

 - Capture Homebrew pkg-config availability snapshots for the above to guide which fallbacks remain necessary.
 - If pkg-config readline remains elusive, harden the fallback to pull `-lncurses`/`-ltinfo` (or prefer a Homebrew PKG_CONFIG_PATH hint) to avoid linking against libedit.
 - Decide whether missing docs (FAQ/resources.html) should be generated or dropped from install to keep out-of-tree builds clean.
+- HTML/manual generation currently warns when `texi2any` is absent; consider gating those targets behind a switch or documenting the sandbox expectation.